 Expedited passport services are available for an additional fee.
 General expedited services take 2-3 weeks door-to-door.
 However, there are faster expediting services if you are traveling within 14 days or need a passport to secure your visa within four weeks.
 You can find more information on passport expediting here: http://travel.state.gov/passport/processing/processing_1740.html.

 Applying for an Entry Visa Is an Independent Process

 If you will be studying abroad through a program provider (such as IES, CIEE, IFSA-Butler, etc), typically they (or the host institution abroad) will provide you with the documentation and information you need in order to obtain your student visa, in most cases.
 It is important that you carefully and thoroughly read all information available to you about this process, deadlines, and what is expected of you.
-The Office of International Programs at Colorado College is not responsible for obtaining student visas nor can we be responsible for visa complications, delays, or visa denials.
+The Center for Global Education at Colorado College is not responsible for obtaining student visas nor can we be responsible for visa complications, delays, or visa denials.
 Unfortunately, Colorado College does not have the ability to change visa requirements, nor does it help if we call consulates or embassies on your behalf.
 Though we're happy to help you in whatever way we can, the decision to issue you a visa rests solely with the consulate or embassy.